mscwilson/bank_tech_test/README.md

 maybe allow string num amounts? very large amounts deposited £10 000 withdraw £2500
 NB skip unsuccessful transactions in printing
+NB magic numbers in code
 float input - actually store as pence? what to do if given more than 2dp?

-NB magic numbers
-NB Transaction @date is poorly named?
+Magic nums in specs

-NB how to stub @successful? without allow_any_instance_of NB fix inheritance of Transaction within_max_limit?
+NB fix inheritance of Transaction within_max_limit?
-NB make private as appropriate
-£10000 limit is for one day actually, not per transaction